TimHanewich/PACHI/readme.md

 In the example above, let's assume the LLM decided to click on the button "EnterButton".

 ### Step 7: We, again, ask the LLM what to do
-After executing the last decision it made, we now again desribe to the LLM what the result looks like (i.e. a new screen may have been navigated to where new controls are now being presented).
+After executing the last decision it made, we now again describe to the LLM what the result looks like (i.e. a new screen may have been navigated to where new controls are now being presented).

 For example, after clicking "EnterButton" in the previous example, that would have navigated to another screen in which this is now the situation being described to the LLM: